keyvank/tsp/2-sound.md

 You will hear a high-pitched version of your voice!
 (Since skipping the waves-samples will make the waves in the input sound to seem like they are alternating two times faster).

+By skipping one of the samples per every two sample, we were able to halven the length of the sound, increasing the speed and frequency of the input sound by a factor of two.

+Looking carefully, by skipping the samples, what we are actually doing is taking the samples like this:

+$out[i] = in[2i]$

+Changing the coefficient to 3, makes our input sound 3 times faster. but what if we want to make it only x1.5 faster?

+$out[i] = in[1.5i]$

+Unfortunately, all kinds of digital signals which we process in a computer are discrete, meaning that they are sequences of numbers, the result of sampling the signal over a fixed interval, and you don’t directly have the signal in between two intervals.
+Although we don’t have the signal data between two intervals, we can predict them with a good accuracy!
+A very simple prediction model assumes that the distance between two consecutive samples goes through a line!

+In other words, you can assume that $inp[5.5] \simeq \frac{inp[5] + inp[6]}{2}$

 So far, we have had done a lot of experiments using the `pacat` command, and now it's the time to see what can be done if we allow other computers to receive wave-samples.
 We have learnt to compose sounds, now its time to decompose them!
+Putting samples on your computer’s speaker allows you to make disturbance in the air around your computer’s speaker.
+The disturbance, as seen in the previous sections, will propagate in the space finally reach your ears and you will hear it.
+Computers can hear those disturbances too, through microphones.
+Using these two devices together you can build protocols with which computers can talk with each othrr, without any wire connection.

+The disturbance doesn’t necessarily need to happen in the air, for example you can basically build devices that can disturb the water in a pool in one side and build a device to detect and listen to the disturbances in the other side of the pool.
+Using these two, two computers may communicate with each other through water waves!

+## Noises, noises everywhere...

+Unfortunately, the air is full of noises, if you start speaking while two computers are transmitting data through audio, the disruption may corrupt data, leading unwanted data to be sent on the destination computer.
+Even the echo/reflections of the sound in the environment may have negative effects (Remember, all waves share similar traits, reflections happen for electromagnetic waves too)

+There are methods and algorithms by which you can detect and correct errors in data transfers.

+For the sake of simplicity, we won’t discuss error correction.
+We will try to provide an effective way for error detection, and ask the sender computer to resend the data in case it detects errors.

 Telephone 1896 grahambell